Currently Enrolling Trials

 Scroll down for more information on each indication:

 Ingrezza (valbenazine) is a vesicular monoamine transporter 2 (VMAT2) inhibitor.

-Adverse effects associated with the use of Ingrezza may include, but are not limited to, the following:
+Adverse effects associated with the use of Ingrezza for tardive dyskinesia may include, but are not limited to, the following: